obsidian-toaster/platform/archetypes/quick_rest_vertx-archetype/src/main/resources/archetype-resources/README.md

 # Launch and Test

-1. Execute the following apache maven command:
+1. Execute the following apache maven command (the name may actually be different depending on the project name you provided when running the generator):

     ```
     java -jar target/vertx-rest-1.0.0-SNAPSHOT.jar